64: JAMAICA, MAHN – THE BIRTHPLACE OF M.A.G.A.

 I knew my photographer was itching to carry me up the walkway for a closer look at the Trump boyhood home.
 I was happy that he didn’t after the owner arrived at the same time this photo was taken.

 I laughed to myself when I heard the story about the young Donald Trump and the trouble that he caused his parents when he lived at that house.
 It’s been reported the youngster would constantly sneak into Manhattan without permission, which ultimately caused his parents to send him to military school at the age of 13.
-In my mind I thought “even as a teenager, Donald Trump didn’t care what other people thought; not even his parents Fred and Mary.
+In my mind I thought “even as a teenager, Donald Trump didn’t care what other people thought, not even his parents Fred and Mary.
 He marched to the beat of his own drum; even in the early days.”

 We had one final Trump site to visit while we were in Queens – the Jamaica Hospital Medical Center where Donald Trump was born on June 14, 1946.
 The hospital was technically located in the Richmond Hills section of Queens, but it was situated less than three miles from his two boyhood homes in Jamaica Estates.
 The biggest problem we faced upon our arrival at the hospital was the inability to find a place to park the Avenger.
 Vicki finally parked in a ‘No Parking’ zone across the street from the large complex while my photographer carried me into position to get our desired images.
 There was a lot of traffic on the street near the hospital; both vehicular and pedestrian; and Tom didn’t dilly-dally with the photoshoot.
 Unlike most of the other hospitals that we had visited in the past, the Jamaica Hospital seemed to be an extremely busy place; which convinced my photographer not to venture inside the building to find the room where the President was born.